Monday, January 27, 2014

 10. "Mad Max"(1979)

 Take a good look.
 This is what the 1980s was going to look like.
 Mad Mel, 22 years old, WAY before booze and cuckoo Catholicism ravaged his face and his fan-base.
 Gibson is a movie god, for folks like me, that stopped believing in a real one.
-The original "Max" is a rough and unpolished Australian indie, that grossed $100 million worldwide on a $350,000 budget.
+The original "Max" is a rough and unpolished Australian indie with amazing car stunts, that grossed $100 million worldwide on a $350,000 budget.
 That makes it one of the most profitable films EVER made.
-Medical student-turned-director George Miller is one of our great filmmakers in an alternate reality(curiously, he only helmed eleven movies, four of which are "MM").
+Medical student-turned-filmmaker George Miller is one of our low-key great directors(he's only helmed eleven movies to date, four of which are "MM").
 You can hack through those handcuffs in ten minutes.
 Your ankle in five...

 Honorable Mentions- "Hardcore"(1979) OMG, that's George C. Scott's daughter.
 "The Warriors"(1979) Walter Hill's gang war was an instant guilty pleasure.
 "The Champ"(1979) Jon Voight once held the title.
-"North Dallas Forty"(1979) Nick Nolte as an NFL loser.
+"Hanover Street"(1979) Harrison Ford in WWII-era London.
 "Meatballs"(1979) Bill Murray makes his film debut as a crude camp counselor.
 "The In-Laws"(1979) Peter Falk was a '70s superstar.
 "The Main Event"(1979) Ryan O'Neal fights for Barbra Streisand.
 "Escape from Alcatraz"(1979) Clint Eastwood and Don Siegel's fifth and final collaboration.
 "Breaking Away"(1979) Dennis Quaid, Daniel Stern, and Jackie Earl Haley ride their bikes. "...And Justice for All"(1979) Al Pacino shouts in a courtroom.
+"North Dallas Forty"(1979) Nick Nolte is a worn-out wide receiver.
 "Time After Time"(1979) Malcolm McDowell falls for Mary Steenburgen in Nicolas Meyer's romantic fantasy.
 "10"(1979) A braided Bo Derek in a bathing suit.
 "The Amityville Horror"(1979) James Brolin and Margot Kidder in a haunted house hit.
 "Starting Over"(1979) Burt Reynolds must choose between Candice Bergen and Jill Clayburgh.
 "The Rose"(1979) Meet Bette Midler.
 "The Great Santini"(1979) The great Robert Duvall gets two straight nominations.
 "All That Jazz"(1979) Roy Scheider shines in Bob Fosse's semi-autobiographical drama.
 "Tess"(1979) This posh adaptation of the 1891 novel was a return to form for the polarizing Roman Polanski.
 "Going in Style"(1979) George Burns, Art Carney, and Lee Strasberg rob a bank in Martin Brest's directorial debut.
 "Star Trek: The Motion Picture"(1979) The first installment of the LONG-running space saga.
 "The Electric Horseman"(1979) Jane Fonda and Robert Redford reunite.
 "Chapter Two"(1979) Marsha Mason made this Neil Simon-scripted romcom.

 Friday, January 24, 2014